 Where to Purchase Walt Disney World Tickets

 The most obvious place to buy Walt Disney World Tickets is on the Walt Disney World Website.
 However, it is often not the cheapest place to buy from.
-You should always start your research by checking it out especially noting the value of any extra promotions.
+However, it would help if you always start your research by checking the Disney Website especially noting the value of any extra promotions.

-There are several reputable retailers who offer small discounts on Walt Disney World Tickets and often a free day.
+Several reputable retailers offer small discounts on Walt Disney World Tickets and often a free day.
 Make sure your retailer provides genuine tickets and not vouchers.
 Vouchers have to be exchanged at the gate and can result in lengthy waits.

 Retailers do differ by country and you should carefully check online reviews before deciding to buy.